hwayne/learntla/content/introduction/index.md

 weight = 0
 +++

+_NOTE: This is still being worked on. **Most of the content is here but there's still a lot of editing to be done.** If you see something that doesn't make sense or is explained badly, please contact me at [h@learntla.com](mailto:h@learntla.com)._

 Programming is hard.
 There's a lot of keep track of, and a lot of ways things can go horribly wrong.
 To clamp down on the number of ways things can go horribly wrong, we use a variety of tools: unit tests, static analysis, code reviews, etc. All of these help make sure that the code works as intended.